threeheartsdigital/email-marketing-regulations/country/usa.md

 ## Consent
 CAN-SPAM, unlike most other email marketing legislations, works on an opt-out basis.
 There is no requirement for consent to contact subscribers based in the USA.
 You must make it clear how to opt-out and honor those requests promptly, within ten business days.

 If you are sending emails without prior consent, check with your email provider first.
-The majority of email service providers (such as MailChimp or EmailOctopus) require consent to contact your subscribers.
+The majority of email service providers (such as Mailchimp or EmailOctopus) require consent to contact your subscribers.

 ## Notable exceptions or requirements